-Our team of experienced attorneys can answer all of your questions and represent you through the initial application process at the Office of Personnel Management (OPM), as well as any necessary request for reconsideration at OPM and appeal to the Merit Systems Protection Board (MSPB), which will typically involve a trial before an administrative judge.
+Our team of experienced disability attorneys can answer all of your questions and represent you through the initial application process at the Office of Personnel Management (OPM), as well as any necessary request for reconsideration at OPM and appeal to the Merit Systems Protection Board (MSPB), which will typically involve a trial before an administrative judge.

-Our lawyers can also advise and represent you on issues that may arise out of your health problems, such as:
+Our disability lawyers can also advise and represent you on issues that may arise out of your health problems, such as:

 - Proposed removals and other disciplinary actions